spex-xray/spex-help/source/reference/models/pion.rst

 this by replacing the level populations by the LTE populations and issueing a warning.
 Without this mitigation, SPEX would crash.

-**Warning:** *You can get the emission by putting the covering factor (omeg) to a non-zero value; it will slow down the calculations compared to absorption-only calculations, so be aware*
+..
+Warning:: You can get the emission by putting the covering factor (omeg) to a non-zero value; it will slow down the calculations compared to absorption-only calculations, so be aware.

 Normally, to calculate the emission from a full thin shell surrounding an ionising source, you should set the parameter *omeg* to unity (a full